YunoHost/doc/pages/02.applications/02.docs/jirafeau/app_jirafeau.md

 ### Administration

-To administrate the files within Jirafeau it is enough to go to the address `jirafeau.domaine.tld/admin.php`.
+To administer the files within Jirafeau it is enough to go to the address `jirafeau.domaine.tld/admin.php`.

 ## Useful links